emerging-welfare/Location-Recognition-Tools/README.md

 ### Tool 2: Wapiti

 Wapiti is a CRF-based sequence labeling toolkit.
 Detailed information about installation and usage can be obtained from the [original website](https://wapiti.limsi.fr/).
 We have done numerous experiments using this tool with different configurations.
-Details about the results using this tool is given in the [results] (results.ipynb)file.
+Details about the results using this tool is given in the [results](results.ipynb) file.

 ### Tool 3: NCRFPP